Poolside Safety for Elders

 Don’t Swim Alone

 While having the pool all to oneself might seem appealing, it isn’t a good idea.
 If an issue arises while one is alone, it is a recipe for accidental drowning.
-Swim with a buddy so that, on the off chance that something happens, the buddy can alert others.
+Create a buddy system so that, on the off chance that something happens, the buddy can alert others.
 This is especially important when swimming with a senior with dementia.

 Check with Your Doctor Before Jumping In